-WARNING: Burner will come on automatically within one minute when the switch is in the ON position after the pilot is lit.
+A WARNING: Burners will come on automatically within one minute when the switch is in the ON position after the pilot is lit.

 - 5. Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
-Follow "B" in the safety information, page 16.
+Follow "B" in the safety information in column 1, page 16.
 If you don't smell gas, go to the next step. - 6.
-Press in and turn control knob counterclockwise to the PILOT position.
-Press in control knob for five (5) seconds (see Figure 18). - Note: You may be running this heater for the first time after hooking up to gas supply.
+Press in and turn control knob counterclockwise 🖌 to the PILOT position.
+Press in control knob for five (5) seconds (see Figure 18).

+Note: You may be running this heater for the first time after hooking up to gas supply.
 If so, the control knob may need to be pressed in for 30 seconds or more.
-This will allow air to bleed from the gas system. - With control knob pressed in, press and release ignitor button.
+This will allow air to bleed from the gas system.

+7. With control knob pressed in, press and release ignitor button.
 This will light pilot.
-If needed, keep pressing ignitor button until pilot lights. - Note: If pilot does not stay lit, contact a qualified service person or gas supplier for repairs.
+The pilot is attached to the front burner.
+If needed, keep pressing ignitor button until pilot lights.

+Note: If pilot does not stay lit, contact a qualified service person or gas supplier for repairs.
 Until repairs are made, light pilot with match.
+To light pilot with match, see Manual Lighting Procedure, page 18.

+- 8. Keep control knob pressed in for 30 seconds after lighting pilot.
+After 30 seconds, release control knob. - If control knob does not pop out when released, contact a qualified service person or gas supplier for repairs.

+Note: If pilot goes out, repeat steps 4 through 8.

+Flame Adjustment Knob Pieźo Ignitor Figure 18 - Control Knob and Ignitor Button Location, Manual Controlled

-To light pilot with match, see Manual Lighting Procedure, page 18. - 8.
-Keep control knob pressed in for 30 seconds after lighting pilot.
-After 30 seconds, release control knob. - If control knob does not pop out when released, contact a qualified service person or gas supplier for repairs. - Note: If pilot goes out, repeat steps 4 through 8, starting on page 16. - 9.
-Slightly push in and turn control knob counterclockwise to the ON position. - Wait one minute and move switch to the ON position to light burner.
-Note: AUTO is only functional when using optional remote control accessories. - 11.
-Set flame adjustment knob to any level between HI and LO.
+- 9. Slightly push in and turn control knob counto the ON position. terclockwise 🗡 - 10.
+Wait one minute and switch selector switch to the ON position to light burners.
+Note: AUTO is only functional when using GWMT1 or GWMS2 optional accessories. - 11.
+Set flame adjustment knob to any level between HI and LO. - 12.
+To leave pilot lit and shut off burners only: turn control knob clockwise to the PILOT position, or use remote control manual OFF button, or set selector switch in the OFF position.